-Deer eat most plants in the vegetable garden, with the exception of crops in the onion family (like garlic, leeks, and chives).
+Deer eat most plants in the vegetable garden, with the exception of crops in the onion family, including garlic, leeks, scallions, chives, along with onions.
 They also usually avoid hot peppers.
-Deer eat a large variety of ornamental plants, flowers, and bushes-sometimes even those considered to be deer-resistant.
-Check online lists for deer-resistant plants but also ask other gardeners in the neighborhood what varieties have worked for them.
+Deer eat a large variety of ornamental plants, flowers, and bushes - sometimes even those considered to be deer-resistant.
+Check online lists for deer-resistant plants but also ask other gardeners in the neighborhood what crops have worked for them.